uniqush/uniqush-push/README.md

 # FAQ #

 - Q: A general push notification platform for all systems?
-How does this differs from services like [urbanairship](http://urbanairship.com)?
+How does this differ from services like [urbanairship](http://urbanairship.com)?
 - A: [urbanairship](http://urbanairship.com) is a great service, and there're other similar services available, like [openpush](http://openpush.im/),